In Pursuit of Work and Life Balance

-While we do not all have the luxury of working in an enlightened atmosphere where the employees define the values and the issue of work life and personal life are part of those values, you must define your own priorities and strive for the balance that is appropriate for you.
+While we do not all have the luxury of working in an enlightened atmosphere where the employees define the values and the issues of work-life and personal life are part of those values, you must define your own priorities and strive for the balance that is appropriate for you.

 Yes, the Rubber Ball Is Important

 Back to Dyson's rubber ball metaphor for work.
 We spend a great deal of our time involved in working in our lives.
-It is not something we should drop easily, and given the state of the world today: change and uncertainty, it does not always bounce back.
+It is not something we should drop easily, and given the change and uncertainty in the world today, it does not always bounce back.
 We are well-served to look at work as well as the other aspects of our life as something important and worthy of protecting.